Skip to navigation menu Skip to content

 • A painless lump or swelling in the sac that holds the testicles (scrotum).

-• Trouble with vision, movement or balance.
-Changes in senses or personality.
+• Trouble with vision, movement or balance and changes in senses or personality.
 These could be symptoms of a germ cell tumor in the brain

-• A lump near the opening at the end of the digestive tract (anus).
-Constipation or not being able to pee.
+• A lump near the opening at the end of the digestive tract (anus), along with constipation or not being able to pee.
 A tumor in the bones at the base of the spine may cause these symptoms.

 • Early puberty.
 Several types of germ cell tumors may cause this.